 What is CSRT?

-We are born with a Core Self, the innate capacity for love.
-But when the world we meet is traumatizing, we respond by rejecting and condemning ourselves, creating a Wounded Self built on false beliefs about the worth of the self and its place in the world.
+We are born with a Core Self --- the innate capacity for love.
+But when the world we meet is traumatizing, we respond by rejecting and condemning ourselves, creating a Wounded Self built on false beliefs about our worth and our place in the world.

-The model has its roots in memory reconsolidation research, affective neuroscience, attachment theory, and mother-infant intersubjectivity research.
-CSRT is also inspired by other clinical models, including Accelerated Experiential Dynamic Psychotherapy (AEDP), Somatic Experiencing (SE), Intensive Short-Term Dynamic Psychotherapy (ISTDP), Eriksonian Hypnosis, and Nancy Napier’s parts work.
+The model is grounded in memory reconsolidation research, affective neuroscience, attachment theory, and mother-infant intersubjectivity research.
+CSRT is also informed by other clinical models, including AEDP, Somatic Experiencing, ISTDP, Eriksonian Hypnosis, and Nancy Napier's parts work.